markdias/abudgetapp/README.md

 Budget data is saved locally on the device.
 A bundled sample dataset seeds the app on first launch, and you can restore it at any time from **Settings → Local Storage → Restore Sample Dataset**.
 Data lives in the app's Application Support directory and no network connectivity is required.

+## Credit Card Execution Events

+Scheduled transactions that are linked to a credit card now keep a single aggregated charge record.
+Each monthly run appends an **execution event** that captures the run number, execution day, posted amount, and timestamp.
+The transaction detail sheet lists these events, lets you remove individual executions, and automatically rolls the credit card balance back for the deleted event.
+When an event is removed, the associated processed log entry is cleared so the schedule can be re-run if needed, ensuring history and balances stay aligned.

 ## Running the App

 1. Launch the app to load the bundled sample dataset (or restore it from Settings if you have existing data).